-In addition, the social sustainability in the TC industry came under severe criticism at the aftermath of the Rana Plaza tragedy in Dhaka that claimed 1135 lives, and thousands suffered life-changing injuries (Guardian, 2013).
-Although many health and safety measures are being implemented at the aftermath, workplace accidents persist as the Bangladesh Institute of Labour Studies (BILS; 2017) reports that nine workers died, and 206 (145 female) were injured due to factory hazards.
-The BILS also indicates unreported daily abuse of workers in the hands of their employers.
+In addition, the social sustainability in the TC industry came under severe criticism in the aftermath of the Rana Plaza tragedy in Dhaka that claimed 1135 lives and thousands suffered life-changing injuries (Guardian, 2013).
+Although many health and safety measures are being implemented in the aftermath, workplace accidents persist, as the Bangladesh Institute of Labour Studies (BILS, 2017) reports that nine workers died and 206 (145 female) were injured due to factory hazards.
+The BILS also indicates unreported daily abuse of workers at the hands of their employers.
 Sensitivity has grown significantly around the world against such treatment of the workforce.
 Multinational clothing retailers are under constant scrutiny on the sustainability of their value chain (Taplin, 2014).
-Stricter regulations are brought mainly in the developed countries so that the polluter bears the cost of sustainability.
-Besides, social sustainability issues caused by environmental degradation is an area that requires significant attention (Mukherjee, 2015; Parvathi et al., 2009).
-Academic studies (e.g., Huq, Chowdhury, & Klassen, 2016; Huq & Stevenson, 2018; Huq, Stevenson, & Zorzini, 2014) also identified that there is an urgent need for a more sustainability-based practice in the TC industry.
+Stricter regulations are being brought mainly in developed countries so that the polluter bears the cost of sustainability.
+Besides, social sustainability issues caused by environmental degradation are an area that requires significant attention (Mukherjee, 2015; Parvathi et al., 2009).
+Academic studies (e.g. Huq and Stevenson, 2018; Huq et al., 2016; 2014) also identified that there is an urgent need for a more sustainability-based practice in the TC industry.

 Unfortunately, the irreversible ecological and social damages continue due to the current cost and efficiency-based value chain of the industry.
-Efficiency is fundamentally synonymous to a reduction in the inputs, including labour and energy, for the production of any particular commodity.
-Technological inventions to cut lead time, labour and energy cost are advocated as the most straightforward way for a more efficient supply chain.
+Efficiency is fundamentally synonymous with a reduction in the inputs, including labour and energy, for the production of any particular commodity.
+Technological inventions to cut lead-time, labour and energy cost are advocated as the most straightforward way for a more efficient supply chain.
 However, the increasing use of efficient technologies (even green technology) does not lead to sustainability as they reduce the production cost, resulting in lower prices, which eventually lead to higher market demand.
-The ultimate result is further extraction of natural resources (Freire-González & Puig-Ventosa, 2015).
-Ethical fashion consumption and sustainable raw material production are not adequate to tackle such environmental degradation (Joy, Sherry, Venkatesh, Wang, & Chan, 2012; Laari, Töyli, Solakivi, & Ojala, 2016).
-Therefore, the issues of sustainability cannot be solely resolved by technology, and a transition from the linear to circular is necessary to manage the average 1.5C global warming limit (Intergovernmental Panel on Climate Change [IPCC], n. d.; Jia, Yin, Chen, & Chen, 2020).
+The ultimate result is further extraction of natural resources (Freire-González and Puig-Ventosa, 2015).
+Ethical fashion consumption and sustainable raw material production are not adequate to tackle such environmental degradation (Joy et al., 2012; Laari et al., 2016).
+Therefore, the issues of sustainability can't be solely resolved by technology, and a transition from the linear to circular is necessary to manage the average 1.5 °C global warming limit (IPCC, n.d.; Jia et al., 2020).

-Sustainability for the TC industry is the preclusion of the negative ecological impacts as well as impairments of the living conditions of workers, users and stakeholders affected in any manner during the production, use, reuse and recycling of clothes and treating of clothing waste (Kleinhückelkotten & Neitzke, 2019; Resta et al., 2014).
-The circular economy (CE) business model aims to prevent the depletion of resources, close energy and material loops.
-It facilitates sustainable development at the micro (enterprises and consumers), meso (economic agents integrated into symbiosis) and macro (cities, regions and governments) levels (Geissdoerfer, Savaget, Bocken, & Hultink, 2017; Kalmykova, Sadagopan, & Rosado, 2018).
-We argue that the TC industry can achieve CE through five fields of action-take, make, distribute, use and recover-that is, converting their linear business processes (make, use and dispose) to circular (Prieto-Sandoval, Jaca, & Ormazabal, 2018).
+Sustainability for the TC industry is the preclusion of the negative ecological impacts as well as impairments of the living conditions of workers, users, and stakeholders affected in any manner during the production, use, reuse, and recycling of clothes and treating of clothing waste (Kleinhückelkotten and Neitzke, 2019; Resta et al., 2014).
+The circular economy (CE) business model aims to prevent the depletion of resources, close energy and materials loops.
+It facilitates sustainable development at the micro (enterprises and consumers), meso (economic agents integrated into symbiosis) and macro (cities, regions, governments) levels (Geissdoerfer et al., 2017;

+Kalmykova et al., 2018).
+We argue that the TC industry can achieve a circular economy through five fields of action - take, make, distribute, use and recover, i.e. converting their linear business processes (make, use and dispose) to circular (Prieto-Sandoval et al., 2018).